Data Center Manufacturing: A New Era of Opportunity Driven by AI

 Technology | Matt Holjes| August 22, 2025

-Artificial intelligence is driving a level of infrastructure demand that most manufacturers have not had to consider before.
+Artificial intelligence (AI) is creating huge demand for new infrastructure.
+Most manufacturers have never had to consider this level of demand before.

 Behind every AI application is a physical system.
-Data centers.
-Power infrastructure.
-Cooling systems.
-Network hardware.
-Structural components.
-These are not abstract concepts.
-They are built environments that rely heavily on manufacturing.
+This includes data centers, power grids, cooling systems, and network hardware.
+These are real, physical setups that rely heavily on manufacturing.

-For manufacturers in southwestern Pennsylvania, this shift represents a real opportunity.
-One that is already taking shape.
+For manufacturers in southwestern Pennsylvania, this shift offers a great opportunity.
+In fact, it is already taking shape today.

 Data Center Manufacturing and the Physical Backbone of AI

-These facilities are expanding rapidly across the United States to support growing demand for AI processing, cloud services, and real-time data analysis.
-Each facility requires a complex mix of components, from electrical systems and enclosures to cooling equipment and structural assemblies.
+These facilities are growing fast across the United States.
+They support the demand for AI processing, cloud services, and data analysis.
+Each site needs a complex mix of parts, from electrical setups to structural assemblies.

-This is where data center manufacturing comes into focus.
+This is where data center manufacturing becomes vital.

 Energy Demand and Its Impact on Data Center Manufacturing

-This creates another layer of demand within data center manufacturing.
+This creates even more options for data center manufacturing.

 Where Manufacturers Fit in Data Center Manufacturing Supply Chains